mrdavemorgan/bandcamp-scraper/README.md

 - get album urls from an artist url
 - get album info from an album url
 - get album products from an album url
+- get album fans from an album url

 #### Why ?